Azure-Samples/active-directory-verifiable-credentials-dotnet/4-externalid-verifiedid/README.md

 ### Create a External ID tenant

 Use your existing External ID tenant or follow the [quickstart](https://learn.microsoft.com/en-us/entra/external-id/customers/quickstart-tenant-setup) for creating a External ID tenant.
+Please note that you need a custom domain for your Entra tenant for Quick setup to work.

+### Setup Verified ID

+Setup Verified ID in your tenant using the [quick setup](https://learn.microsoft.com/entra/verified-id/verifiable-credentials-configure-tenant-quick) method.
+Note that the Advanced setup method isn't supported.
+A requirement for using the quick setup is that you have registered a [custom domain](https://learn.microsoft.com/en-us/entra/fundamentals/add-custom-domain) for the tenant.

+### Create a Verified ID custom credential

+Create a custom credential named `NorthwindAirlinesDigitalCard` using the display and rules definitions available [here](Credential%20Definitions)

 ### Register an app